Read me

 Larry Burrows: It’s not that it’s bad, you know, it’s just that it’s ordinary.

 All while the generality of men and women on Earth would regard Larry Burrows’ life as comfortable for a man of 35 years old with decades of happenings ahead, the character himself feels a comedown from his own life.
 The protagonist regards his life as ‘ordinary’ and the burning feeling of an untapped potential correlates with one particular event from as far back in time as twenty years ago: the undriven baseball ball back in 1970 when Larry was only fifteen years old.
-We people naturally overvalued the necessity to measure up the latter years every birthday and on New Year’s eve.
+We people naturally overvalue the necessity to measure up tin he latter years every birthday and on New Year’s Eve.
 Larry is discontented with a feeling that his life could be ‘better’.
-The far-seeing brilliance of the stories such as ‘Mr. Destiny’ lies in the fact that the absolute majority of people among the audience may see themselves in it.
-Evidently, every mature human being, even among the most ‘successful’ representatives of our kind, had experienced doubts on the matter, does all in one’s life evolve in a proper way, and should one change something in the past if he or she has had such a chance.
+The far-seeing brilliance of stories such as Mr. Destiny lies in the fact that the absolute majority of people in the audience may see themselves in it.
+Every mature human being, even among the most successful representatives of our kind, has experienced doubts on the matter of whether all in one’s life is evolving properly and whether one should change something in the past if he or she has had such a chance.

 Mike: Some people think things are the way they are for a reason.